opulencephp/Opulence/application/rdev/views/README.md

 echo $template->render(); // "Hello, Mr Schwarzenegger.  {{I am escaped}}! {{!Me too!}}!"
 ```

-## Custom Tag Placeholders
+## Custom Tags
-Want to use a custom character/string for the tag placeholders?
+Want to use a custom character/string for the tags?
 Easy!
 Just specify it in the `Template` object like so:
 ##### Template
 ```
 ^^name$$ ++food--